 Better plastic sheds lock on the inside, leaving a metal staple (loop) on the outside, which you can attach a padlock to.

-No doubt the staple is weak but if you protect it with a good padlock, then the thief will most likely have to rip the doors off to get the shed open.
+No doubt the staple is weak but if you protect it with a good padlock, then the thief will most likely have to rip the doors off to get your garden shed open.

 So always choose a heavy duty padlock (not like the one above) that fills the hasp and protects it by preventing it from being attacked with a saw of bolt cutters.